Magic Lizard: Production

-The film originated from the nephew of Somphot, who, after graduating in Australia, brought back a frilled lizard.
+The film originated from the nephew of Sompote, who, after graduating in Australia, brought back a frilled lizard.
 Finding it rather endearing, he was inspired to create a motion picture based on it.

 Release and reception

 The film was released in Japan by NHK as エリマケトカゲ一人旅 (Erimaketokage hitoritabi; lit. 'frilled lizard lonely travel').
 When it was released in Thailand, it was not expected to garner commercial success due to copyright infringements and the lack of a drafted copyright law.

-After not being successful in the screening.
-It is considered to be Sands's last film work.
+After not being successful in screenings, it would go on to be Sompote's last film.
 After this, he turned to working solely on Ultraman.
 Several years later, this resulted in a copyright lawsuit against Tsuburaya Productions.

 In February 2022, the film screened at the 11th Madrid International Cutre Film Festival, also known as CutreCon, in Spain.
 Discussing the film ahead of the festival, CutreCon director Carlos Palencia stated, "I cannot recommend this film enough, because it seems conceived by an extraterrestrial civilization.
 I didn't understand anything the first time I saw it. [...] it seems like a children's movie, but suddenly there is an alien invasion and there begins to be nudity, scenes of incomprehensible violence and other things I can't reveal because I don't want to ruin the movie. [...]
 I have not seen anything else like it, because nothing else like it exists."